 YouTube is a regular destination for anyone looking for a way to do something.
 It might be technical help for dealing with problems upgrading to Windows 10 or something less computer-related, such as learning the basics of carpentry.

-If you feel you have a skill, ability or technique that you are happy to demonstrate, then making a how to video is the best way to share it with the world.
+Do you have a skill, ability, or technique that you are happy to demonstrate?
+Making a how-to video is the best way to share that skill with the world.

 5. Product Reviews